Josh Battle

 Josh Battle (born 1 September 1998) is a professional Australian rules footballer playing for the Hawthorn Football Club in the Australian Football League (AFL).
 He was originally drafted by St Kilda Football Club with their second selection and thirty-ninth overall in the 2016 national draft.
 He made his debut in the sixty-one point loss to at Etihad Stadium in round seventeen of the 2017 season.
-Battle joined Hawthorn as an unrestricted free agent following the 2024 AFL season.
+Battle joined Hawthorn as an unrestricted free agent following the 2024 AFL season and won an All Australian Blazer in his first year at Hawthorn.

 Early career

 Battle played his junior football for Hallam Hawks football club and Narre South Lions in the South East Juniors.
 Battle was a Hawthorn supporter as a child.

 Before committing to AFL, Battle was a talented cricketer as a junior receiving a cricket scholarship to Haileybury College.
 He also played in the Victorian Under-17 side.
 Battle eventually chose AFL after he was selected by the AIS/AFL Academy.
-On his choice, Battle stated that “in Year 10, when footy was starting to ramp up with bottom-age Stingrays and trying to play cricket, I knew I couldn’t do both, because it was just too hard on the body.
-I was missing trainings for either one of the two, so it wasn’t fair on other guys that were missing out.
-I sat down with Dad and he said, ‘Do whatever you find most enjoyable and what you see yourself doing in the future’, and that was footy."
+On his choice, Battle stated that "in Year 10, when footy was starting to ramp up with bottom-age Stingrays and trying to play cricket, I knew I couldn't do both, because it was just too hard on the body.
+I was missing trainings for either one of the two, so it wasn't fair on other guys that were missing out.
+I sat down with Dad and he said, 'Do whatever you find most enjoyable and what you see yourself doing in the future', and that was footy."

 At Haileybury College, Battle formed a friendship with Essendon great Matthew Lloyd, who was an assistant coach of the school's senior football team.
 Prior to commencing at Haileybury in year 9, he attended Fountain Gate Secondary College in Narre Warren.

 Battle was regarded as one of the best forwards in his draft year, after kicking the most goals of any division at the under-18s championships - 11 goals in four games for Vic Country.
 Battle also impressed at TAC Cup level, booting 24.13 across eight games.
 Battle was invited to the AFL Draft Combine where he impressed with his elite endurance by running a 10:07 3km time-trial and reaching 13.7 in the Beep Test.
 He also won the 3km test at the AFL Academy camp in January that year.